Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Which Move78 free AI governance tool should I start with?

 Start with the AI Governance Readiness Assessment if you do not yet know the strongest gap.
-Use the shadow AI and vendor checks when unmanaged tools or suppliers are the concern.
-Use the MCP, OpenClaw, and agentic AI tools when autonomous agents, tool access, credentials, or kill-switch readiness are the immediate risk.
+Use shadow AI and vendor checks when unmanaged tools or suppliers are the concern.
+Use MCP, OpenClaw, and agentic AI tools when autonomous agents, tool access, credentials, or kill-switch readiness are the immediate risk.

 Do the tools store my answers?